 Study Abroad and internship opportunities

 Many of our students undertake research internships in Trinity or other universities during the summer vacation.
+Our students have won scholarships from the Wellcome Trust, Physiological Society or Health Research Board to work in research laboratories between 3rd and 4th year.

 Study Biological and Biomedical Sciences Programme at Trinity College Dublin